stapelberg/hugo/content/posts/2025-03-19-intel-core-ultra-9-285k-on-asus-z890-not-stable/index.markdown

 I verified that with this UEFI version, the `Power Limit 1 (PL1)` is 250W, and `ICCMAX=347A`, which are exactly the values that Intel recommends.
 Great!

-I also enabled XMPP and verified that memtest86 reported no errors.
+I also enabled XMP and verified that memtest86 reported no errors.

 ### Software setup: early adopter pains